WeCreate Songwriting and Talent Development Programme

 Nadine Shah Residency

-From Monday 20th to Friday 24th of August Nadine will be in residence in Newcastle for 5 days, with Ben joining for the Thursday and Friday.
+From 20th-24th August Nadine will be in residence in Newcastle with Ben Hillier joining for the Thursday and Friday.

-The residency is part of a new collaboration between Generator’s WeCreate project which develops opportunities for female emerging artists in the North East, and Brighter Sound’s Both Sides Now campaign which is supporting and sustaining gender equality in music.
+The residency comes to you as part of a new collaboration between Generator and Brighter Sound.
+Specifically between Tipping Point’s WeCreate project which develops opportunities for female emerging artists in the North East, and Brighter Sound’s Both Sides Now programme which is supporting and sustaining gender equality in music.

 The core format is a series of workshops, network development opportunities, creative residencies with high profile artists, industry sessions with leading female contributors, access to National music industry learning events and showcases.